sahiljhawar/directory-cleaner/README.md

 > **⚠️ Warning**
 >
-> The scripts moves (cuts and pastes) the file.
+> The scripts moves (cuts and pastes) the files.
 Make sure you have a backup of the files before running the script.
 However, you can change the script to copy the files instead of moving them.